Nov 05, 2012

-Once you’ve decided to buy a new home, there are a number of things you need to do before looking at houses.
+Once you’ve decided to buy a new home, there are a number of things you need to do before looking at houses including planning for financing your new home.
 In order to make an offer on a home, you need to be pre-approved by a mortgage company for the amount of your offer or higher.
 Whether or not you can get pre-approved for the loan amount you need will be partially based on your credit rating.
 Checking your credit score, and correcting any mistakes, is an important first step in getting the best interest rate on the mortgage for your new home.

 The three credit bureaus are required to provide individuals a free copy of their credit score once every 12 months.
 Visit www.annualcreditreport.com to view your credit score and to get information on how to file a dispute if you find a mistake.
 Taking care of any mistakes in your credit score before applying for a loan or looking for a home will save time and help you move through the process much more quickly, without any unpleasant surprises.